aseiis/python-typespeed-game/README.md

 # python-typespeed-game

-A small tkinter app where you have to type the most words in a given number of seconds
+A small game where you have to type the most words in a given number of seconds.

-This is a very basic and minimal project.
+This is a very basic and minimal project made with the tkinter Python library.

 ______________________________________________________________________________________